gavrilova-ev/codejam/README.md

 - TODO: add screenshot -> forking the repo (after the repo is published)
 ```
 * Open and login into WebIDE
 * Now, we will clone our new forked repository into our WebIDE workspace.
-In the WebIDE, choose the "Development" perspective, right click on "Workspace" -> Git -> Clone repository -> paste your repository URL and choose "Clone".
+In the WebIDE, choose the "Development" perspective, right click on "Workspace" -> Git -> Clone repository -> paste the URL of your fork of the code jam and choose "Clone".
 This will create a local copy of your project in WebIDE.
 After the request is completed successfully, we can start investigating our predefined project structure.
 * Investigate your project structure:
   * **.che** is a technical folder created automatically by WebIDE and is required to correctly interpret the projecgt structure and to build and run project
   * Artifacts **cx-server**, **Jenkinsfile**, **pipeline_config.yml** help to set up and customize CI/CD server and the pipeline for your SDK based solutions.
 Those resources will be used to set up CI/CD pipeline for our application later.
 We also highly encourage you to check out [the related resources after the workshop](https://blogs.sap.com/2017/09/20/continuous-integration-and-delivery/)